fossasia/badgemagic-app/.github/ISSUE_TEMPLATE/general-issues.md

 ---
 name: General Issues
-about: Issues related to docs, workflow, dependency and others
+about: Issues related to docs, workflow, dependencies and others
 title: ''
 labels: ''
 assignees: ''